 On the plus side the shape of the major components is essentially correct so that the nose, wings, vertical stabilizer and most of the fuselage are very good.
 The horizontal stabilizers still sit too level and the tailcone is not blunt enough but these are minor criticisms.

 The area above the wing on the Phoenix mould is slab sided and does not show the curvature present on the real thing and is therefore again incorrect.
 On the plus side the front fuselage, nose, satnav dome and antennae are all well done.
+The wings themselves also have an unnatural curvature towards the tip, which is too strong for an on the ground look.

 The big change for the mould is that it has been updated with Phoenixes new see through and rotating fanblades inside the engines.
 These actually look very good although I can’t think of a time when I’m going to be rotating the blades it can be done.
 The engines themselves do however rather lack ground clearance (probably due to the shape of the engine pylon upper surface) and the forward rims are still not deep enough.
 Overall it is an improvement over the previous solid engines but not a major one.